Digital Marketing Consultant

 This is the landscape that GEO (Generative Engine Optimization) and AEO (Answer Engine Optimization) address.
 This guide gives you the complete framework: what they mean, how they work, the technical changes to make immediately, the content strategies that drive AI citations, and how to measure your progress.

 Everything in this guide is implementable with the tools you already have.
-I'll reference Claude AI throughout as a practical implementation partner specifically through the prompts I've documented in my companion article, 47 Claude AI SEO Prompts That Fix Every SEO Problem on Your Website, which covers the exact prompts for AEO content restructuring and entity building in detail.
+I'll reference Claude AI throughout as a practical implementation partner — specifically through the prompts I've documented in my companion article, 47 Claude AI SEO Prompts That Fix Every SEO Problem on Your Website, which covers the exact prompts for AEO content restructuring, entity building, and free SEO checking in detail.

 What Are GEO and AEO?
 Clear Definitions